Island Guide: What To Eat, Drink And Do In Cheung Chau

 Yu Lok CC

-Reminiscent of street stalls found in Japan's coastal towns, this cosy seafood shack serves a simple but ever-changing menu of seasonal speciality snacks and cold Japanese beer.
+Reminiscent of food stalls found in Japan's coastal towns, this cosy seafood shack serves a simple but ever-changing menu of seasonal speciality snacks and cold Japanese beer.

 Yu Lok CC, 81B, Tai San Praya Street, Cheung Chau, +852 6017 2863

-There's something we just love about places that do one thing, and commit to doing it darn well.
-With Gogi—a delightful newcomer landed in Cheung Chau in late 2019—it's dumplings.
-While their traditional pork and chive dumplings are a mainstay, the menu changes daily featuring innovative flavours like salted egg yolk with pork, beef with shallots, curry potato, kimchi and more.
+There's something we just love about places that do one thing, and commit to doing it well.
+With Gogi, it's dumplings.
+While their traditional pork and chive dumplings are a mainstay, the menu changes daily featuring innovative flavours like salted egg yolk with pork, beef with shallots, curry potato and kimchi.

 Gogi, 86 Tai San Praya Road, Cheung Chau, +852 5395 9328